-Co-requisites: BS,MS Dietetics Program - NFS 445 Nutritional Care A
+Co-requisites: Combined Pathway in Dietetics - NFS 445 Nutritional Care A

 First of three course sequence examining interrelationships of pathophysiology, biochemistry, genetics and nutrition as related to medical nutritional therapy.
 Emphasis will be given to the nutrition care process, nutritional assessment and role of nutrition in preventing and treating diseases/disorders: obesity/weight management, cardiovascular disease, drug-nutrient interactions, and disordered eating.